apache/geode-examples/queries/README.md

 In this example, two servers host a single partitioned region with entries that represent employee information.
 The example does queries through the API and presents example queries to be invoked through the `gfsh` command-line interface.
+The example uses the `ReflectionBasedAutoSerializer` and writes PDX to the cluster.

+A video of this example in action can be found here: https://www.youtube.com/watch?v=Fh1y6YIYszk&t=5s

 This example assumes that Java and Geode are installed.